MattWanjia/KokoLabs/README.md

 1. Next Js App Router with Tailwind css and Typescript
 2. Axios for data fetching to the server

+## FEEL FREE TO LOGIN WITH USER WITH DATA
+username: admin
+password: Admin@12345

 ## Happy coding!